 The Battle of Camden was one of several devastating defeats suffered by the Americans in the early stages of the British military offensive in the South.
 After capturing Charleston in May 1780, British forces under General Charles Lord Cornwallis established a supply depot and garrison at Camden as part of their effort to secure control of the South Carolina backcountry.

 In July, American General Horatio Gates marched his army into South Carolina, intent on liberating the state from British control.
 He commanded a force of 5,000 men.

 By the time Gates reached Camden, however, his men were tired and hungry.
-Many were too ill for battle, weakened by dysentery.
+Many were too ill for battle.
 Only 3,000 of his men were in condition to fight.
 To make matters worse, when Gates positioned his army on the morning of August 16, 1780, he was operating under the false impression that he outnumbered Cornwallis by two-to-one.